fah73/ChapterChat-Bot/README.md

 # ChapterChat
-A chatbot project that employs a Gemini Gem to contribute to a more dicussion based, exploratory chatbot.
+A chatbot project that employs a Gemini Gem to contribute to a more dicussion based, exploratory experience.

 # Instructions
 The intention of ChapterChat is to allow deeper exploration of a text that a student may have to read for a high school course.
 Users should employ ChapterChat when a particular text or passage proves confusing or interesting, as the chatbot will respond with questions to further a student's critical thinking.